MicrosoftDocs/iis-docs/iis/overview/powerful-admin-tools.md

 ## Windows PowerShell

-The [Windows PowerShell Provider for IIS](https://www.iis.net/downloads/microsoft/powershell) allows Web administrators and hosting providers to easily automate routine and complex IIS administration tasks such as creating Web sites, and managing configuration and run-time data using Windows PowerShell.
+The [IIS Administration PowerShell cmdlets](https://docs.microsoft.com/powershell/module/iisadministration/?view=win10-ps) allow Web administrators and hosting providers to easily automate routine and complex IIS administration tasks such as creating Web sites, and managing configuration and run-time data using Windows PowerShell.
 Administrators can further increase productivity by leveraging the many cmdlets included with the Windows PowerShell Provider for IIS.
+The IIS Adminstration PowerShell cmdlets are available on Windows 10/Windows Server 2016 and higher.
+On older OSes, these cmdlets are available for download via the [PowerShell Gallery](https://www.powershellgallery.com/packages/IISAdministration/1.1.0.0).

 ## Command-line - AppCmd.exe

 IIS supports a command line tool [AppCmd.exe](../get-started/getting-started-with-iis/getting-started-with-appcmdexe.md) \- for administering the server.
 This powerful utility makes it easy to read and write configuration values, and access site and application pool state information, all from the command prompt.

+## Microsoft IIS Administration API

+The [Microsoft IIS Administration API](https://docs.microsoft.com/iis-administration/) is REST API that enables customers to configures and monitor their IIS web server.
+With the API installed on a machine with IIS, one can configure an IIS instance with any HTTP client including the web management tool at [manage.iis.net](https://manage.iis.net/).